ChelseaStats/FootballStatisticsDefintions/DEFINITIONS.md

 Some teams/leagues exhibit high average paces (like the English Premier League) and some exhibit low ones.
 Teams also vary within those leagues.

 bitterandblue wrote about it <a href="http://bitterandblue.sbnation.com/2013/1/24/3908816/football-soccer-analytics-pace">here</a> and statsbomb <a href="http://statsbomb.com/2013/11/pace-and-margin-for-error/">here</a>.

+Shot pace might be best expressed as an average x.xx minutes per shot for/against at a team level.
+One could then map whether pace was changing over the course of the season.

 #### Zone Entries